 1. Gradual Tapering

-Instead of stopping medication cold turkey, your physician creates a dose reduction schedule.
-Tapering over weeks or months gives your body time to readjust its hormonal balance.
+Instead of stopping cold turkey, a licensed provider may create a dose-reduction schedule.
+Tapering over weeks or months gives the body time to readjust its hormonal balance.
 Some patients step down through lower doses; others extend the interval between injections.

 2. Behavioral Foundation Building

-Throughout your treatment — not just at the end — your GLP3 program reinforces habits that support weight maintenance:
+Throughout care — not just at the end — providers commonly reinforce habits that support weight maintenance:

 - Protein-forward eating patterns that support satiety without medication